Veliko Tarnovo — Bucharest

 The next stage of our trip was from Veliko Tarnovo, in central Bulgaria, north across the Danube River into Romania, to Bucharest.
-This is part of the Athens to Paris by Train series, start at the beginning to get the background and the details so far.
+This is part of the Athens to Paris by Train series.

 It was a short hop to the rail hub in Gorna Oryahovitsa, then a long ride for most of the afternoon through the rich farmland of northern Bulgaria and the farmland and oil fields of southern Romania.

 Here are a pair of U.S. Government maps showing our route through Bulgaria and Romania.